 In a nutshell

-The Simplest Version of The Form
+The Basic Version of the Form – Verses and Choruses

 At the core of the form is the alternation of Choruses and Verses.
 Typically in two, three or even four or five cycles.
 Here’s three:

 The Choruses contain the central idea to the song.
 The music and lyrics to these sections are often identical time after time.
 Sometimes there are minor variations – maybe the odd line is changed (sometimes keeping rhyme sounds which match with parallel sections) – but the gist and sentiment very rarely change.
 Usually the song’s hook appears liberally in the Chorus: very often in the first line, if not the last line, if not both.
-This is the section that gets the song ‘pumping’: usually the texture is thicker (more instrumental layers) than surrounding sections.
+This is the section that gets the song pumping: usually the texture is thicker (more instrumental layers) than surrounding sections.
 It’s likely to be the most memorable and affecting section of the song.

 The Verse builds up to the following Chorus.
 This is important: Verses and Choruses aren’t just alternating sections of equal value.
 It’s not just Yin and Yang.
 Yin is Yang’s wingman, a one-way street.
 The Verse sets the Chorus up, providing some background in the lyrics, starting from a musical place of low intensity and growing until it lands at the Chorus.
 This gives the overall structure a sense of progression and forward motion.